climate-datalab/Getting-Started-Tutorials/README.md

 If you have code of your own you would love to add to this repository please email us at sstevenson@ucsb.edu or fhozven@gmail.com.

-Hope this helps and again visit [climate data lab](https://climate-datalab.org/) for more information and video walkthroughs.
+Hope this helps and please also be sure to visit the main [Climate DataLab website](https://climate-datalab.org/) for more information and video walkthroughs.